EricPascolo/CHECK/README.md

     }

-The symbol  **_ noqueue _** indicates that the scheduler has an automatic selection of the queue, while the other information are classical parameter that you write in HPC job file.
+The symbol  **_ noqueue _** indicates that the scheduler has an automatic selection of the queue, while the other information are classical parameters that you write in HPC job file.

 ### 3. Write a CHECKTEST